cioos-siooc/cioos-siooc-assetmap/README.md

 * Execute Flask server
     * python main.py

+# Configuration files

+## ckan.json

+Link to the CKAN

+## filters.json

+All cetegories, viriables and CKAN search criteria

+## ui_str.json

+Translation data

 # Quick Todo:

 * json for translation ( fr, en, other?)
+* encapsulate translation in a class that know the current langage ( getUISTR, default if not found )
 * create ids with dataset id for detail panel
 * on details click, show correct values
 * on detail click, scroll to correct panel